RicoNoSuave/CSU_Senior_Project/tests/Prometheus Useability Testing Script.md

 	(1 - 5) __

 5. Press the Settings button in the top left of the application.
 Note that it is shaped like a wrench.
 Select a country of your choice.
-Now click "Top Stories" and select a topic of your choice.
+Now click "Top Headlines" and select a topic of your choice.
 Lastly, input a search of your choice.
 How satisfied are you with your ability to find news articles that you want?

 	(1 - 5) __